kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Dune Sea

+*Throughout this segment, you want to kill as many Sand People as possible to reach level 9 before Darth Bandon.
+See [this example](https://youtu.be/jC8JZfcDZHY) for common kills that waste little to no time.*

 - Angry wife accosts you
-- Run to right side of Sandcrawler
+- Run to right side of Sandcrawler and around it
-  - Stay close to the right side or you'll trigger a Sand People ambush
+  - Stay close to the sandcrawler or you'll trigger a Sand People ambush
 - Force Jump to front center Sand People Warrior near entrance to Sand People Territory
   - Thanks to Sneak Attack, this should be a one-shot kill
 - Loot him to get Sand People Outfit
+  - While waiting for the corpse to be lootable, try to one shot any Sand People Warriors that charge you with Flurry
 - Enter Sand People Territory
+- Run in a specific pattern to avoid Sand People Ambushes
+  - See the video linked above
+  - Try to run directly left and up for 13-16 steps, then straight forward for 20 steps, then you can adjust towards the closest Tusken Raider
-- *Equip MC: Sand People Outfit*
+- *Equip MC: Sand People Outfit* right before...
-- Run to Sand People Enclave
+- Force Jump to two Sand People Warriors
-  - Running diagonally to the left for a little bit at the start avoids a Sand People ambush; if you trigger it, just ignore it
+  - The game won't register the Outfit right away, so you'll have time to jump to at least one and preferably two Sand People
 - As the enclave door is opening:
   - *Equip MC: Jedi Knight Robe*
-  - *Force: Cast Force Valor*
   - *Shield: Use Echani Shield if you equipped it*
   - *Medpacs: Heal to full using Advanced Medpac(s)*
 - `Level to 8: STR to 21, Persuade to 11, TI to 10, Disable Droid`
 - Enter the Sand People Enclave
 - Run/Force Jump to the Chieftain
-  - You can pick up at least one extra kill here if you're short on XP
+  - You can pick up at least one extra kill here with Force Jump
 - Kill the Chieftain and loot his corpse for Eastern Dune Sea Map
   - You can use Critical Strike to try to Stun him, but his AC is low enough that Flurry is usually fine on its own
   - This is usually three rounds, but could be two or four with unusually good/bad luck
   - Watch your health in this section, as it can drain very fast; use any medpacs needed
+  - You can again try to kill additional Sand People with Flurry while waiting to loot the Chieftain
 - Run/Force Jump to Enclave Exit
-  - You can pick up another extra kill here if you're short on XP
+  - You can pick up another extra kill here with Force Jump
 - Run/Force Jump towards Eastern Dune Sea
-  - This is a possible spot for a Force Jump Chain and you can usually pick up 1-2 extra kills if needed
+  - This is a possible spot for a Force Jump Chain and you can usually pick up 2 extra kills this way
 - At Eastern Dune Sea entrance:
   - *Party: Add Bastila and Juhani*
   - *Force: Cast Burst of Speed and Force Valor*